 Well, nothing happens if you don’t sand the final coat of polyurethane.
 Therefore, you should only sand the last coat if you notice minor problems.

-However, if there are bubbles, the surface is noticeably uneven, or there are many dust nibs, you should sand between coats of polyurethane as usual and apply another coat.
+However, if there are polyurethane bubbles, the surface is noticeably uneven, or there are many dust nibs, you should sand between coats of polyurethane as usual and apply another coat.

 How to buff the final coat of polyurethane